wundergraph/cosmo/rfc/custom-modules-v1.md

 ## Custom Authentication and Authorization

 Custom modules can be used to implement custom authentication and authorization logic in the gateway.
 The module can intercept incoming requests and validate the user's credentials, scopes, and permissions before forwarding the request to the subgraph.
-The router has built-in support JWK.
+The router has built-in support for JWK.
 The parsed token information is available in the request `req.Request.Auth` field.

 ```go
 type MyModule struct{}